okd-project/okd-operator-pipeline/README.md

 ### Option 1 - On clusters with existing PVCs

-Execute the following to start a pipeline run, this will re-use the claim "pipeline-pvc-dev" for future builds, it will re-use the .cache and pkd dirs to speed up builds
+Execute the following to start a pipeline run, this will re-use the claim "pipeline-pvc-dev" for future builds, it will re-use the .cache and pkg dirs to speed up builds

 ```bash
 # example (using the node-observability-operator)